 If you are looking for a way to reset your freezer and refrigerator, the first thing you need to do is unplug the appliances.
 Completely disconnect the refrigerator and freezer from the power source by removing the power cord from the wall.

-After you remove the cord from the outlet, you should hear a loud “whooshing” noise.
+After you remove the cord from the outlet, you may hear a loud whooshing, gurgling or hissing noise.
 This is normal.
 Even though your refrigerator and freezer are going to turn off immediately, you need to leave them unplugged for a little while.
 Otherwise, the entire reset process that you are performing is not going to work.

-Step #2 Turn Off the Appliances Using the Control Panel
+Step #2 Turn Off the Appliances Using the Touch Panel

 You should shut off the appliances using the control panel.
 There are a few ways you can do this.
 First, you might want to turn the controls all the way to zero.
 Or, there might be an option for you to switch them off entirely.